Files (Google): Clean mode

 This page identifies unused apps, large files, and duplicate files which users may no longer need.
 It can also notify the user when the storage is almost full.

 There is also a "Trash" feature, in which contents will be permanently deleted after 30 days.

 Browse mode

 This page displays recently accessed files on the top by folder, and multiple categories on the bottom such as: "Downloads", "Images", "Videos", "Audio", "Documents & Other", and "Apps".

 It also includes a "Favorites" folder, a "Safe Folder" which protects files using a Pattern or a PIN, as well as two buttons leading to "Internal storage" and "Other storage".

-Alongside that, the app also has a media player/image viewer, and the ability to backup files to Google Drive.
+Alongside that, the app also has a media player/image viewer, and the ability to back up files to Google Drive.

 Share mode

-Files uses peer-to-peer sharing (powered by Nearby Share) to send and receive files or apps.
+Files uses peer-to-peer sharing (powered by Quick Share) to send and receive files or apps.
 It also uses encryption to keep shared contents private.